 While most anti-fatigue mats aren't winning any beauty awards, it’s possible to find more options in an array of colors and even patterns.
 You can match your mat to colors in your kitchen or simply find one that closely matches the floor, helping it blend in.

 Commercial mats, often made of polyurethane, typically feature protection on the top and bottom to stand up to wear and tear from shoes, office furniture, and high-traffic areas.
 They may not be as soft as mats designed for home use but can be the best option for standing for long shifts.

-For home use, kitchens are one of the most popular places to place anti-fatigue mats.
+For home use, kitchens are one of the most popular places to use anti-fatigue mats.
 Cooking can often require a lot of standing.
 Tile floors are also great for cleaning up spills and splashes but don’t do our feet any favors.
-Anti-fatigue mats designed for kitchens are often no-slip as well as thick and comfortable and great for bare feet and socks.
+Anti-fatigue mats designed for kitchens are often nonslip as well as thick and comfortable, and great for bare feet and socks.

 Why Trust The Spruce Eats?

 Camryn Rabideau is a lifestyle writer specializing in all things home products.
 She's reviewed everything from the latest and greatest kitchen gifts to the must-have cookware essentials for your kitchen.
 She's also taken several interior design courses, which has given her an additional angle when it comes to home products.

 Marshall Bright, who wrote the buying guide for this roundup, is a self-taught home chef who has interviewed and learned from famous chefs along the way.
 However, her real passion is for making home cooking accessible, fun, and comfortable.
 As part of her research on the more technical aspects of anti-fatigue mats for the kitchen, she interviewed Dr. Kevin Lees, DC, manager of auditing and quality for The Joint Chiropractic.